Cost Breakdown of Living in Da Nang as an Expat

 I usually don't drink, but I'm not saving any money when it comes to coffee and other soft drinks.

 |Accommodation (a studio apartment)

 |Entertainment (alcohol, music, movies, books, etc.)

-As you can see, on average, I spend roughly $600 every month.
-Sometimes it’s more like $500, sometimes it’s more like $700 which depends on the season.
+As you can see, on average, I spend roughly $900 every month.
 I'm spending more during the dry season (more electricity and water, slightly higher prices, etc.).